spatie/nova-tags-field/README.md

 ## Requirements

-This Nova field requires a database that supports json fields such as MySQL 5.7.8 or higher.
+This Nova field requires MySQL 5.7.8 or higher.

 ## Installation